Sureshpatil4348/Fxlabs.ai_Back_end/ALERTS.md

 **Parity Statement**
 - Core coverage exists for Email delivery, basic Heatmap alerts, RSI alerts, and RSI Correlation alerts, but the current system is tick‑driven with in‑zone triggers and time/value cooldowns.
 The product spec requires bar‑close scheduling, crossing/flip detection with hysteresis, NEW‑only and confirmation logic, Buy Now % with style weights and minimum alignment, and Telegram delivery.
 These items are not yet implemented and represent the primary parity gaps.

+**Frontend/Supabase Follow-ups — Max Pairs/User (3)**
+- Frontend
+  - Block creation UI when adding new symbols would exceed 3 total unique tracked symbols for the user.
+  - Surface backend 400 errors from create endpoints with a friendly message and show remaining slots.
+  - Optionally compute available slots by fetching existing alerts and taking the union of symbols; for Correlation alerts, count both symbols in each pair.
+- Supabase
+  - No direct DB constraint can enforce “max unique symbols per user” across rows.
+Keep server-side enforcement (now implemented) and optionally add a periodic audit job for compliance.
+  - Cache normalization: correlation alerts now expose `correlation_pairs` under the standard `pairs` key in the backend cache for consistency.